-In order to receive an absentee ballot for the PNP, voters must include their major political party choice on their absentee ballot application form.
+To receive an absentee ballot for the PNP, voters must include their major political party choice on their absentee ballot application form.

-Voters using the Minnesota process (i.e. "regular") must complete the separate and unique PNP Minnesota Absentee Ballot Application form.
+Voters must complete the separate and unique PNP Minnesota Absentee Ballot Application form.
 The usual "regular" application form cannot be used for this election.